How did you become a NASA citizen scientist?

 What have you discovered or learned as a NASA citizen scientist?

 One thing I have learned when doing Stardust@home projects is to just have fun.
-With that in mind, I would not give up, even if I search through hundreds of focus movies without finding any potential dust particles.
-“If you’re not having fun, you’re not doing it right.” – Jim Westphal
+With that in mind, I would not give up, even if I searched through hundreds of focus movies without finding any potential dust particles.
+We are guided by a quote from project leader Dr. Andrew Westphal’s father, Jim Westphal: “If you’re not having fun, you’re not doing it right.”

 What first sparked your interest in space and science?